Heavy Periods: Symptoms, Diagnosis, Causes & Treatment

-Heavy periods are used to describe excessive menstrual bleeding that lasts for more than seven days, bleeding with several clots, or bleeding that requires a tampon or pad change more than every two hours.
-This symptoms can be accompanied by symptoms like vaginal pain, abdominal swelling and fatigue.
+Heavy periods describe excessive menstrual bleeding that lasts more than seven days or requires a pad change more than every two hours.
+These heavy periods often involve the passage of large blood clots and may be accompanied by vaginal pain and fatigue.

 Main symptoms